JatinKhare/advancesmcusystems/lab3/README.md

 Based on the data flow discussed above, following are the components and their respective properties that have been explored in this lab.

-1. **Zynq Unit **
+1. **Zynq Unit**
- - Master bus bit width and Master ports types
+ - Master bus width and Master ports types
- - Slave bus bit width and Slave ports types
+ - Slave bus width and Slave ports types

-2.**CDMA Unit **
+2.**CDMA Unit**
  - Bit Width
  - Burst Size
  - CDMA store and forward option

-3. **BRAM Controller **
+3. **BRAM Controller**
  - Bit Width

-4. **Synthesis Frequency **
+4. **Synthesis Frequency**
  - The maximum possible (without any timing violations)

 ## Zynq Unit

 ### Bit Width
 The bus widths possible for the master and slave interface of the PS are **32, 64, and 128**.
 We have been using the width size 128 since lab 1 and hence make no change to it whatsoever.
-The 128 bit width for the zynq master and slave buses is the maximum we can make them upto.
+The 128 bit bus width for the zynq master and slave buses is the maximum we can make them upto.

 ### Ports
 Following is the screenshot from showing the various port options available for the master and slave interfaces.